Vegetarian's Japan Guide

 • The taxi driver didn’t see you.

-• The taxi can’t park close to where you stand.
+• The taxi cannot park close to where you stand.

-• Please ensure where you stand doesn’t have a red road line and isn’t close to an intersection, a pedestrian crossing, or a bus stop.
-The taxis won’t stop for you if where you stand isn’t safe to park the car.
+• Please ensure where you stand doesn’t have a red road line and/or is not close to an intersection, a pedestrian crossing, or a bus stop.
+The taxis won’t stop for you if you are standing in a spot that is not deemed safe to park their car.

 Taking a Taxi With Toddlers in Japan

-Japan’s taxis usually don’t have a child safety seat.
-So if you want to take a taxi with a toddler, please have an adult sit at the backseat and let the toddler sit on an adult’s lap and fasten the seat belt.
+Japan’s taxis usually don’t have child safety seats.
+So, if you want to take a taxi with a toddler, please have an adult sit in the backseat and let the toddler sit on an adult’s lap as you fasten the seat belt.

 Please also try to calm the toddler if he starts crying or yelling so the driver won’t be distracted.